 If you would like to have a faith group contact you about their events, please complete the Faith Group Contact Request form.

 A Message from the Interim Dean of Religious and Spiritual Life, Fall 2016:

 Dear Class of 2021, new students, transfers and Francis Perkins Scholars:

 Welcome to Mount Holyoke!

 It is my honor and privilege to send you greetings from all of us at the Office of Religious and Spiritual Life (ORSL).
 Congratulations!
-You are now a part of an amazing college culture and campus community—and part of that richness you will find at MHC is offered through ORSL.
+You are now a part of an amazingly diverse campus community, which includes a rich religious and spiritual culture.
+We celebrate our religious and spiritual pluralism.

 We welcome all who come through our doors—regardless of one’s personal beliefs or practices; and provide sacred space for all MHC truth seekers.
 Some of our students have practiced a particular tradition since birth while others have recently awakened to something new growing within them; and still others come to our programs simply to be with those who share an openness to engage on contemporary issues related to religious and spiritual cultures.

-In terms of sacred space, we are fortunate to have the Eliot House including its beautiful and unique Wa-Shin-An Tea House and Garden, Abbey Memorial Chapel and Abbey Interfaith Sanctuary is open to all—whether it is for a formal church service or simply to enjoy a personal contemplative moment or participate in our Zen meditation group.
-We recognize the value to unplug and just be.
-The Office of Religious and Spiritual Life offers an oasis for your spiritual yearnings.
+In terms of sacred space, we are fortunate to have the Eliot House including its beautiful and unique Wa-Shin-An Tea House and Garden, Abbey Memorial Chapel and Abbey Interfaith Sanctuary.
+All of our buildings are open to all—whether it is for a formal church service or simply to enjoy a personal contemplative moment or participate in our Zen meditation group.
+We value the need to unplug and to just be, and encourage you to find your special space for solitude.

-We also offer a weekly Jumma Prayer and Halal Lunch, Kabbalat Shabbat, Roman Catholic Mass, Buddhist Mindfulness Mediation, Zen Meditation, Sisters in Hinduism Reaching Inward (SHRI) Puja and Dinner, Multifaith Council, Muslima Conversations, Halaqas: Exploring the Wisdom of Duas (Supplications), Baha’i Devotions, Monthly Community Shabbat Dinner and Blessing, Pagan/Wiccan Tea Time, Unitarian Universalist Gatherings, and tours and occasional tea ceremonies in the Japanese Tea Garden
+We also offer a weekly Jumma Prayer and Halal Lunch, Kabbalat Shabbat, Roman Catholic Mass, Buddhist Mindfulness Mediation, Zen Meditation, Students in Hinduism Reaching Inward (SHRI) Puja and Dinner, Multifaith Council, Muslima Conversations, Halaqas: Exploring the Wisdom of Duas (Supplications), Baha’i Devotions, Monthly Community Shabbat Dinner and Blessing, Pagan/Wiccan Tea Time, Unitarian Universalist Gatherings, and tours and occasional tea ceremonies in the Japanese Tea Garden